-Stay tuned for more as we expand our list in the coming months.
-Fill out our volunteer application and we'll keep you updated as we add more.
-Keep in mind that our partners range in size and scope, so amenities will vary and not all opportunities will be available year-round.
+Our partners range in size and scope, so amenities will vary and not all opportunities will be available year-round.
 Some of our partners have their own volunteer applications and requirements so your placement is not guaranteed, but we will do our best to match you with the group that's the best fit.
 Some of our partners require LVTs with previous volunteer experience to work in their clinics directly, but there are still many things you could do as a volunteer to care for animals even if you aren’t in the clinic.

 Mission: To protect and save the lives of Maui's animals; accepting all in need, educating the community, and inspiring respect and compassion towards all animals.

 Location: Maui, HI

 What to expect: High-volume s/n in shelter clinic setting.